-This is a high-risk febrile reaction, marked by both rigors, and a Tmax>39C (with $>\Delta 1C$ to achieve that fever [and a 2.6C rise in this specific case]).
+This is a high-risk febrile reaction, marked by both rigors, and a Tmax>39C (with $>\Delta 1C$ from baseline).

-If she had no symptoms and no vital sign disturbances, with Tmax<39C, she would have qualified as a "low-risk" fever, thereby freeing her from further tests.
-(This is due to the low odds of finding something, while sparing costs).
-Waiving tests also removes reporting disincentives (ie - willingness to report minor fevers may be low if patients are punished with testing and aborted transfusions).
+If she had no symptoms and no vital sign disturbances, with Tmax<39C, she would have qualified as a "low-risk" fever, and would not require any further tests.
+(This is due to the low yield of investigation).

-Acute hemolytic transfusion reactions (AHTR) may manifest with fever, chills, rigors, N/V, pain (at infusion site or in flanks), dyspnea \pm hypoxia, hypotension, tachycardia, visible hemoglobinuria and/or pigment nephropathy/acute tubular necrosis, and disseminated intravascular coagulation.
+Acute hemolytic transfusion reactions (AHTR) may manifest with fever, chills, rigors, N/V, pain (at infusion site or in flanks), dyspnea \pm hypoxia, hypotension, tachycardia, visible hemoglobinuria and/or pigment nephropathy/acute tubular necrosis, and rarely disseminated intravascular coagulation.